-How are we to remember Nelson Mandela?
-Should it be as one of our most celebrated prisoners or, rather, as the first black president of South Africa?
+How are we to remember Nelson Mandela (1918–2013).
+Should it be as the world’s most celebrated prisoner or as South Africa’s first black president?
 Should it be for his vision, his compassion, or for his strong will?
 Knot of Stone looks at his historical role as the “tree shaker”and the friends with whom he shared his past lives.

 Among the various clairaudient messages published in Knot of Stone is one by the revolutionary pharaoh Akhnaton and the enlightened emperor Kublai Khan.
 They praise Mandela for his remarkable leadership during Egypt’s Eighteenth dynasty and China’s thirteenth century, and draw specific parallels to recent South African history.
 We highlight those parallels here.